OCA/account-invoicing/account_invoice_triple_discount/README.rst

 Account Invoice Triple Discount
 ===============================

-This module allows to have three successive discounts on every invoice line.
+This module allows to have three successive discounts on each invoice line.

 Usage
 =====